SignBot: Learning Human-to-Humanoid Sign Language Interaction: Environment

 \section{Environment}

 {\bf Experiment Settings.} To conduct a comprehensive evaluation, we quantify the performance of SignBot in simulated (IssacGym~\cite{makoviychuk2021isaac}) and realistic environments from the following perspectives: 1) {\it Accuracy}: How to effectively align sign language actions between robots and humans?
 2) {\it Generalization}: How well does SignBot perform with diverse sign language datasets and different robots?
 3) {\it Naturalness}: How effectively does SignBot imitate human-like sign language norms in the real-world interaction scenarios?
-We employ consistent evaluation metrics across all environments.
-These metrics include 1) \textit{Tracking Dof Pos Error} tracks the errors of the demonstrations' degree of freedom position.
-2) \textit{Tracking Yaw} tracks the error of the body yaw angle.
-3) \textit{Tracking Linear Velocity} tracks the error of the intrinsic linear velocity.
-4) \textit{Tracking Roll\&Pitch}: tracks the errors of the body roll\&pitch angle.
-5) \textit{Cumulative Rewards}: are calculated by all the weighted reward functions.
-We use the publicly available CSL-Daily Chinese Sign Language dataset \cite{zhou2021improving} and the How2Sign American Sign Language dataset \cite{duarte2021how2sign} as experimental training data.
-Our experiments are conducted {\it across different embodiments}.
-We utilize legged robots H1, wheeled robots W1, and Linker hand to verify our methods.
-Appendix A records details of our experimental setting.
+4) {\it Interactivity}: What is the DHH community’s genuine evaluation of this work?
+We use the public CSL-Daily \cite{zhou2021improving} and How2Sign (ASL)~\cite{duarte2021how2sign} Sign Language dataset.
+Experiments span different embodiments: H1 legged robot, W1 wheeled robot, and Linker hand.

+{\bf Metrics.} We adopt consistent metrics across settings, including errors in 1) DoF positions, body yaw, linear velocity, and roll/pitch.
+2) \textit{Cumulative Rewards}: are calculated by all the weighted reward functions.
+3) \textit{BLEU-1} calculates the single-word overlap between the generated text and the reference.
+4) \textit{BLEU-4} evaluates the match of four-word sequences (4-grams).
+5) \textit{ROUGE} assesses how well the generated output covers the essential content of the reference.
+6) \textit{DTW-PA-JPE} \cite{baltatzis2024neural} evaluates sequence-level distances between the generated signs and ground truth.

 {\bf Comparison Methods.} To demonstrate the effectiveness of SignBot, we compare with other baselines based on whole-body control or RL as follows: 1) \textbf{SignBot (w/o Lower-Body Tracking} follows SignBot, but allows the lower body to self-adapt and maintain balance.
-2) \textbf{Whole-Body Tracking + AMP} like \cite{liao2024integrating} uses an AMP reward \cite{peng2022ase, ho2016generative} to encourage the transitions of the policy to be similar to the motions of the sign language features.
-3) \textbf{Whole-Body Tracking} like \cite{he2024learning} learns the movement of the upper body and lower body simultaneously.
-Appendix B reports the detailed parameter settings.
+2) \textbf{Whole-Body Tracking + AMP} uses an AMP reward \cite{peng2022ase} to encourage the transitions of the policy to be similar to the motions of the sign language features.
+3) \textbf{Whole-Body Tracking} \cite{he2024omnih2o} learns the movement of the upper body and lower body simultaneously.